amirh-far/amirh-far/readme.md

 [Rental-System](https://github.com/amirh-far/Rental-System) a MySQL-based rental system built with Python and Pandas.
 It enables customer and manager interactions via terminal commands for film searches, profile updates, rentals, and payments and some other features.

+[PhisingDetector](https://github.com/amirh-far/PhisingDetector) A New Repo for checking Websites if they are Safe or not, I will push on it later when I have time.

 ### Reach Me